Azure/azure-rest-api-specs/specification/compute/resource-manager/readme.go.md

   clear-output-folder: true

 directive:
-    # dynamically add a DummyOrchestrationServiceName value to the enum to avoid the generator generates the code by hard-coding the single entried enum value
+    # dynamically add a DummyOrchestrationServiceName value to the enum and then remove it from the generated code to avoid the generator generates the code by hard-coding the single-entry enum value
+    # this directive adds a DummyOrchestrationServiceName to the enum type
   - from: compute.json
     where: $..enum
     transform: >-